Skip to main content

 Help and Hope

 Rejecting your abuser's ideas- Your abuser aims to re-create you into a version of yourself he or she can control.
-As you start to remind yourself of the truth you will find that it is easier to reject the thoughts your abuser has planted in your mind.
-Although this may take a significant amount of energy and may not happen immediately, if you continue on you will begin to recover your core self.
+As you start to remind yourself of the truth you will find that it gwts easier to reject the thoughts your abuser has planted in your mind.
+Although this may take a significant amount of energy, and may not happen immediately, if you continue on you will begin to recover your core self.
 The fog will be lifted and clarity will return.

 Regaining your confidence-

 Abuse has a profound effect on a person's psyche and can diminish self-esteem and confidence.
-Learning to practice self-care will only help regaining clarity of mind but will also help with re-building confidence.
+Learning to practice self-care will not only help with regaining clarity of mind but will also help with re-building confidence.
 As much as possible, find reasons and ways to celebrate yourself: write out what you love about yourself, and show yourself some grace.
 And, if possible, begin to visit places that bring you peace.
-It could be a park, the beach, lake, a bookstore, a museum, or whatever...
+It could be your church, a park, the beach, lake, a bookstore, a museum, or whatever...
 Where ever your peaceful place is...go there and breathe.

 Reaching out to your support system- If you can't seem to do any of the above because the fog and depression are so heavy, or the fear of your own ability to thinking clearly is overwhelming, please reach out to someone who is a true support to you.
 Perhaps she or he will go with you to some of those places.
 Connecting with others in a healthy way can help us to restore confidence, combat the lies with truth and even reject the ideas and suggestions of an abuser.

 Receiving outside help and support- There is nothing wrong with speaking with a counselor.
-Reach out even in your confusion because you may need someone to remind you of the truth, to remind you of how awesome you are an walk alongside with you and help you get to a place of safety.
+Reach out even in your confusion because you may need someone to remind you of the truth, to remind you of how awesome you are an walk alongside with you to help you get to a place of safety.

 More importantly, know you are not alone and you can make it out!